 A putative class action alleging manipulation of the Pound Sterling (GBP) LIBOR remains pending.
 On 21 December 2018, the SDNY partially granted defendants' motions to dismiss the action, dismissing all claims against Deutsche Bank.
-On 16 August 2019, the court denied plaintiffs' motion for partial reconsideration of the court's 21 December 2018 decision.
-Plaintiffs have filed a notice of appeal; the U.S. Court of Appeals for the Second Circuit has ordered that the appeal be held in abeyance pending that court's decision in the appeal of the SIBOR and SOR class action.
+Plaintiffs filed a notice of appeal; the U.S. Court of Appeals for the Second Circuit ordered that the appeal be held in abeyance pending that court's decision in the appeal of the SIBOR and SOR class action.
+Following that court's decision in the SIBOR and SOR class action on 17 March 2021, the appeal is moving forward, with plaintiffs' opening brief due on 21 October 2021.